Shahir-Abdullah/Adversarial-Search/README.md

 7. The Human Player is the max player here.
 The first one to make a move.
 8. Written in #Python and GUI is made by the python library #tkinter

+# Minimax algorithm :
+1. If I try out every possible combinations of the bar selection it will take forever to finish.
+Since 60 bars so the depth will be 60 and branch at each level except leaf node is almost 60.
+So 60 to the power 60.
+So it's not possible to make a move in such time.
+2. So I took an approach and that is developed pickMinBar and pickMaxBar function which will be called at min and max layer each time and the pickMinBar will return a bar which is favorable for min layer and pickMaxBar will pick a bar which is favorable for max layer.
+3. pickMaxBar will try to pick a bar which will let maximizer earn a point or in other word complete a bar.
+4. If pickMaxBar can't find such bar it will then try to pick a bar which will not help min layer.
+So it will pick a bar from a box where the box has only 1 or 0 clicked bars.
+So that min can't get a bar which will complete a box in the next turn.
+5. If pickMaxBar can't even find such bars, it will randomly choose an unclicked bar and return.
+Now here where I should use some famous strategies like Wilson or Yahoo strategies in Dot complete game.
+I haven't used any yet.
+But working on it.
+6. pickMinBar will also try to do the same.
+It will try to pick a bar which is favorable for min layer the same ways pickMaxBar will pick.
+7. By alternatively picking such bars in max and min layer when it will reach leaf node the evaluation fucntion will return a score value of the maximizer.
+10 if the number of completed box by maximizer is more than minimizer, -10 if less.
+Since the board of 5X5 box so there is no scope of getting a draw.
+If the box had 4X4, the evaluation function would have returned 0.

 # Instructions :
 1. download or clone the project.
 2. cd Adversarial_Search.